mainmatter/mainmatter.com/src/workshops/design-system-kickoff-interface-inventory.md

 ---
-title: Design system kickoff (interface inventory)
+title: "Workshop: Design system kickoff (interface inventory)"
 tags: "design"
 format: "Workshop: 2-3 days"
 subtext: Bookable on request – onsite or remote
+description: A 2-3 day workshop during which we create an interface inventory of your digital product, and align with your team on how to prioritize refactoring using a design systems methodology.
-description: <p>Create an interface inventory of your digital product, and align with your team on how to prioritize refactoring using a design systems methodology.</p>
+introduction: <p>Create an interface inventory of your digital product, and align with your team on how to prioritize refactoring using a design systems methodology.</p>
 hero:
   color: purple
   image: "/assets/images/workshops/design-system-kickoff-interface-inventory/design-system-kickoff-interface-inventory-hero.jpg"